In the last couple of years, you’ve probably come across the word Hygge more than a few times.

 1. Have a picnic!

-Picnics are the epitome of summer hygge and for good reason!
+Picnics are both the epitome of summer hygge and hygge activities, and for good reason!
 Whether you go to a local park, get cosy in the garden or even have an indoor picnic at home, you won’t fail to feel hyggelig with a picnic!

-To make your picnic extra hygge, arrange your food on proper wooden boards and use glass beakers for your wine (single use plastic cups are not hygge!), along with proper plates, if you can.
+To make your picnic extra hygge, arrange your food on proper wooden charcuterie boards and use stemless wine glasses for your wine (single use plastic cups are not hygge!), along with proper plates, if you can.
 It takes a little more effort but it makes the experience way more special, which is exactly what you are going for!